FolukeDade/Group5/README.md

 INSTALLATION
 ------------

-Install the LottoApp following the directions from the installation document.
+Install the LottoApp following the directions from the installation document (LottoApp - Instructions 2021-06-05).

 CONFIGURATION
 -------------